Laurel van der Wal: Career

+In 1944, Van der Wal began her technical career as an aircraft engine mechanic with the U.S. Army Air Forces at Hamilton Field Air Force Base, California.
 As a young engineer van der Wal worked at Douglas Aircraft as a data analyst on the Nike missile program and later designing missile systems for the Ramo-Wooldridge Corporation.
 Starting in 1958, she was the project engineer on three MIA (Mouse-in-Able) launches from Cape Canaveral, as head of bioastronautics at Space Technology Laboratories.
 She was named the Los Angeles Timess "1960 Woman of the Year in Science" for her work.

 Research and development

-In 1944, Van der Wal began her technical career as an aircraft engine mechanic with the U.S. Army Air Force at Hamilton Field Air Force Base, California.

 During her university career (1947–1949) Van der Wal worked on an aerodynamic heating project that evaluated wind tunnel operation, model design and construction and theoretical analysis.
 She then tackled a Los Pressures Project which examined low-density subsonic and supersonic tunnels.

 In 1950, Van der Wal joined Douglas Aircraft Company, Inc. as a laboratory research analyst, working on Servomechanism in the Guided Missiles Division.
 She was involved in control system design and participated in firing program activities at White Sands Proving Ground, New Mexico for the NIKE program.

 In 1953, Van der Wal moved to New Jersey and began work at Reaction Motors Inc. of Rockaway, New Jersey in the Turbopump Group, Development Section.
 During her time with Reaction Motors, she worked on theoretical investigations of the starting time of self-sustaining turbopump rocket systems, evaluation of fuel-tank pressurization systems, determination of test area liquid oxygen losses and boil-off loss reduction possibilities.

 Later in 1953, Van der Wal joined the Rheem Manufacturing Company, Government Products Division, Research and Development Laboratories in Downey, California as a Design Engineer.
 She was focused on general performance analysis, subsonic and supersonic drones and aerodynamics.
 She began working on tool design, proposals, design and testing of fuse components for fast-burning rockets before moving to the aircraft engineering department as an aerodynamicist.
 Here she was involved in analyzing all phases of aerodynamics as applied to the design, performance and operation of aircraft, missiles and drones.